gmarsano/chilean-phone-tool/README.md

 ```

 #### `setPhone`
-Some times you just want to know if an input value is a valid phone number
+Sometimes you just want to know if an input value is a valid phone number
 without clean or make any changes on it before validation.
 It's time to use
 `setPhone`: